gasparesganga/php-shapefile/README.md

 # PHP ShapeFile

-PHP Class to read any *ESRI Shapefile* and its associated DBF into a PHP Array.
+PHP Class to read any *ESRI Shapefile* and its associated DBF into a PHP Array or WKT

 ---